Before you begin

 |Cloud Apps settings||Procedure|

 Add users individually or add a group of users by importing their information from a CSV file.
 To learn more about each option, see:

 If you have not created a Cloud Apps enabled profile, you may add the users to the Default profile and then enable Cloud Apps feature for this profile.

-inSync users are automatically imported and mapped to their Office 365 account.
+inSync users are automatically imported and mapped to their Microsoft 365 account.

 If your preferred method to map users is AD attribute option, then you must have the Active Directory (AD) or LDAP integrated with inSync.
 To learn more about how to integrate Active Directory (AD) or LDAP integrated with inSync, see Create an AD/LDAP mapping.